pactus-project/docs/content/tutorials/pactus-metrics.md

 ```

 You can change the default username and password of Grafana by modifying the values of `GF_SECURITY_ADMIN_USER` and `GF_SECURITY_ADMIN_PASSWORD`.
-Now, save the file.
-Then, in the current directory (meaning you are inside the `prometheus-grafana` directory),
-create another directory named `grafana`.
-Then, go to the directory.
-So now you're in the path `/prometheus-grafana/grafana/`.
+Save the file.
+From the same `prometheus-grafana` directory, create a `grafana` directory and enter it (`/prometheus-grafana/grafana/`).
-In the current directory, create a file named `datasource.yml` and paste the code below there.
+In that directory, create a file named `datasource.yml` and paste the code below.

 ```yaml
 apiVersion: 1